Ubiquitous Late Radio Emission from Tidal Disruption Events: Spectral Energy Distribution Modeling and Analysis

 \section{Spectral Energy Distribution Modeling and Analysis}

 Beyond the light curve data discussed in the previous section, we have also obtained multi-frequency data for 10 TDEs with late-time radio emission \footnote{We also obtained SEDs for OGLE17aaj and AT2020pj, but the origin of the radio emission in these sources is ambiguous (\S\ref{sec:ambiguous}).
 We exclude these sources from our analysis, but provide the data for completeness in Table~\ref{tab:obs-not-used}.}, allowing us to model their spectral energy distributions (SEDs) and extract physical properties of the outflows.
 The SEDs are characteristic of self-absorbed synchrotron emission, with (in some cases) a well defined peak frequency ($\nu_p$) and peak flux density ($F_{\nu,p}$), and a spectral shape of $F_\nu\propto \nu^{5/2}$ below $\nu_p$ (Figure~\ref{fig:sed}).
+We chose this as the simplest explanation for the spectral shape, as other shapes (such as $F_\nu\propto \nu^{2}$) would require a relativistic outflow, and this does not seem to be the case for the majority of TDEs \citep{Alexander2020}.We note that in some other types of transients, such as supernovae \citep[e.g.,][]{Chandra2009}, shallow optically thick spectra have been observed and interpreted as inhomogenaities.
+In this case, the peak frequency and flux translate into limits on the radius of the outflow.
 In several cases we find that the SED peak is below our lowest available frequency; we assume a self-absorbed synchrotron emission for these cases as well, and use the lowest-frequency data point as an upper limit on $\nu_p$ and a lower limit on $F_{\nu,p}$ (Figure~\ref{fig:sed-2}).
 For 6 TDEs, we have 2 or 3 epochs of multi-frequency observations, while for 4 sources we have only a single epoch.

 We fit the SEDs with the model of \citet{Granot2002}, developed for synchrotron emission from gamma-ray burst (GRB) afterglows, and previously applied to the radio emission from TDEs (e.g., \citealt{Zauderer2011,Cendes2021,Cendes2022}), using specifically the regime of $\nu_m\ll\nu_a$: